We are calling for the Community Housing Fund to be extended!

 What is available

-Homes England has launched the first and second phase of funding, covering revenue costs to help groups secure planning permission, and capital costs to make sites viable for housing.
+The Community Housing Fund is managed by Homes England and consists of two parts: revenue funding to help cover costs to help groups secure planning permission and capital funding to make sites viable for housing.

 Background on the Fund